Kombucha 101 - SCOBY

 And it still does for all the Kombucha home brewers and for many commercial brewers as well.

 But times are changing and there is an increasing number of commercial brewers that don't use this cellulose pellicle.
 Many of them say that it is not needed to make Kombucha, as they use a strong starter liquid which they call liquid Scoby.

-This change came commercialization of Kombucha.
+This change came with commercialization of Kombucha.
 And when that happens, the underlying causes lie in ease of production, in time-saving and obviously in cost-cutting.